Izh 2715: Izh 27156

-Starting in 1988, the cargo-passenger version Izh 27156 was also produced.
-It differed by the addition of two folding two-person benches with backrests along the walls in the cargo compartment, which was equipped with large, partially sliding side windows and a window in the left rear door.
-The window in the partition between the driver's cabin and the passenger-cargo compartment was also partially sliding.
+Starting in the end of 1988, around the time when the minor late 1980s revisions were carried out, the cargo-passenger version Izh-27156 was also introduced.
+It differed by the addition of two folding two-person benches with backrests along the walls in the cargo compartment, which was equipped with large, partially sliding side windows, and an additional window was added in the left rear door.
+The window in the partition between the driver's cabin and the passenger-cargo compartment was also partially sliding.Unlike the Izh-2715 and Izh-27151, the Izh-27156, due to its status as a "cargo-passenger vehicle" (грузопассажирский автомобиль, a category typically reserved for station wagons), could be legally owned by regular Soviet citizens, though the production numbers were initially too low to cause significant demand.
 The inspiration for this variant was the French Matra Rancho.
 However, operational drawbacks included the lack of heating in the rear section and the infiltration of exhaust fumes and rain through leaky doors and windows.
 Despite these issues, this version proved to be a practical model during the economic transformation of the early 1990s, and its production increased from 536 units in 1990 to 4,260 in 1994.
 It was the first vehicle of this kind in the Soviet Union/Russia, and by the end of production in 2001, a total of 19,994 units had been manufactured.
 Some of the more basic vehicles of this model from the 1990s, due to difficulties in sourcing parts, lacked rear side glazing.
-Even earlier, however, some standard vans had been modified by users with the addition of various windows.
+Even earlier, however, some standard vans had been modified by users with the addition of various windows, often by mounting the UAZ-452 side windows in place of the embossed "faux windows", which exactly matched their dimensions.